fzy28/fzy28.github.io/_pages/about.md

   - /about.html
 ---

-I am a second year master student of Computer Science and Engineering at UC San Diego.
-My research interests are in Computer Graphics.
+I am a research intern @[SU Lab](https://cseweb.ucsd.edu/~haosu/), UC San Diego.
+I just received my master degree in Computer Science from UC San Diego, advised by [Prof. Tzumao-Li](https://cseweb.ucsd.edu/~tzli/).

+My research interests lie in rendering, reconstruction and generative models(e.g. normalizing flows and diffusion model).
+I am looking for a Ph.D. position Fall 2025.

 I received B.Eng. degree from College of Computer Science & Technology, Zhejiang University and Honours Degree from Chu Kochen Honors College in 2022, advised by [Prof. Rui Wang](https://scholar.google.com/citations?user=yUxnN_EAAAAJ&hl=en).

-I worked with [Prof. Rui Wang](https://scholar.google.com/citations?user=yUxnN_EAAAAJ&hl=en) on cloth rendering and rendering engine in the State Key Lab of CAD&CG, Zhejiang University and interned at [RaysEngine](https://www.raysengine.com/), the laboratory's collaborative company.

-During my undergraduate years, I was a passionate enthusiast of rendering and my future dream was to create my own game.
-I interned on the [Arena of Valor: World(王者荣耀：世界)](https://world.qq.com/) project  at [Timi Studio](https://www.timistudios.com/), Tencent.
-It was a wonderful time that had a great impact on me(It changed me a lot).
+During my undergraduate years, I was a passionate enthusiast of gamer and interned on the [Honor of Kings: World(王者荣耀：世界)](https://world.qq.com/) project  at [Timi Studio](https://www.timistudios.com/).

-At UCSD, I continue deepening my knowledge in rendering.
-I have been working on a rendering project with [Prof. Tzumao-Li](https://cseweb.ucsd.edu/~tzli/) up to now.
-Beyond rendering, I have a strong interest in inverse rendering and 3D reconstruction.
-I interned at [SU Lab](https://cseweb.ucsd.edu/~haosu/) for a period of time.

-Naturally, I am a passionate gamer.
-I even believe that my greatest talent might lie in playing games.
+# Old day's dream

+At the age of 16, I set a life goal for myself: to become a game producer and create my own games that would have a global impact.

+While I won't say this dream has been dead or lost, in recent years I did since find another more compelling and intriguing goal, and I've decided to dedicate my best years to this area instead of game development.

+I think I definitely will revisit my gaming aspirations someday in the future.
+But that's often how life goes - we find ourselves interested in many things, yet we can only choose one as our primary focus.

-Besides, I like cooking.
-I love rock & roll.
-I play the saxophone.
-And I really like Japanese anime and manga.
-My favorite are Cowboy Bebop and K-On!.
+Besides, I like cooking and I really like Japanese anime and manga.